relogamimano/Conway-s-Game-of-Life-in-RISC-V-Assembly/README.md

 # Conway-s-Game-of-Life-in-RISC-V-Assembly
 Implementation of the famous Game of Life from John Conway in RISC-V assembly language This project is the result of a 5-week long work done for the lab of CS-200 (Computer Architecture) at EPFL.
+This program is initially meant to be run on a Gecko5 board.
+However, a few vscode extensions allows us to simulate the board as shown below.

 ![Screenshot from 2024-10-19 23-14-42](https://github.com/user-attachments/assets/c2228e8d-68a3-4b95-912a-27b9d4189b23)